 In a default install of Journyx, API Key authentication is disabled.
 An Administrator must first turn on the ability to use an API Key, and must then grant the ability to create API Keys to users.

 Enable API Keys

-- As an Administrator in Journyx, head under Settings -> System settings -> Security settings.
+- As an Administrator in Journyx, go to Settings -> System settings -> Security settings.

 Grant users the ability to generate API Keys

-- As an Administrator in Journyx, head under Settings -> Manage fields and roles -> Customize system roles.
+- As an Administrator in Journyx, go to Settings -> Manage fields and roles -> Customize system roles.

 - First try to locate two roles called: API Key Generate and API Key Sign In.
 If you have these two roles, simply assign them to users.

 - To assign the roles to a user, go to Manage -> User Accounts -> Manage Users.
 Click on the user you wish to give the roles to.

 - Within the user management screen, click on the drop down arrow next to Roles, then select the API Key Generate and API Key Sign In role.
 Once the roles are selected, scroll to the bottom and click Save

 - Once a user has been granted the correct API key roles, then they can create an API key by signing into Journyx, clicking their name in the top right corner, and going to My settings